-The formula for maintaining a happy workplace is straightforward, psychologists and researchers say—it’s just not always a piece of cake.
+The formula for maintaining a workplace with happy employees is straightforward, psychologists and researchers say.
+However, it’s just not always a piece of cake.

-Although entertainment perks and employee-friendly campuses take center stage when Google and SAS claim top spots on “Best Places to Work” lists, what’s more important is the process these companies use to figure out their cultures.
+Entertainment perks and employee-friendly campuses take center stage when Google and SAS claim top spots on “Best Places to Work” lists.
+But what’s more important is the process these companies use to figure out their cultures.

-“It’s not about jolly, jolly basketball courts and Friday everybody gets cake,” says Noelle Nelson, Ph.D., psychologist and author of 12 books, including Make More Money by Making Your Employees Happy.
-“It’s not about that.
-It’s about things like workplace safety, clean restrooms, flextime.”
+“It’s not about jolly, jolly basketball courts and Friday everybody gets cake,” says Noelle Nelson, Ph.D., psychologist and author of over a dozen books, including Make More Money by Making Your Employees Happy.
+“It’s about things like workplace safety, clean restrooms, flextime.”

 Jim Goodnight, CEO of SAS, the North Carolina-based business analytics software company, follows a seemingly simple philosophy: Treat employees like they’re making a difference, and they will.
 Google brings the same intellectual prowess and zeal to its workplace programs that it uses to create computer eyeglasses.

-Regardless of the type of business, workplace experts agree that the process to creating a happy work environment starts with some fundamentals:
+Regardless of the type of business, the process to creating a happy work environment starts with some fundamentals:

-“We are still at what I call the 10 percent level,” she says.
+“We are still at what I call the 10% level,” she says.
 “Those who get it, really get it.
 They understand that it’s about paying attention to what matters to employees that’s the secret, if you will, to happiness in the workplace.”

 Nelson explains that a 2004 Labor Department study really drove home a critical issue she had observed in her practice.
 The study reported the No. 1 reason people quit their jobs was because they felt unappreciated.

 Those courtroom experiences launched Nelson into an exploration of workplace practices.
-In her ensuing research, Nelson, who has never worked for a corporation, got to see the flip side—what it is like in a company where “the employees are valued, where the clients and customers and vendors are appreciated overtly, where what matters to them matters to the company,” she says.
+In her ensuing research, Nelson, who has never worked for a corporation, got to see the flip side.
+She got to see what it is like in a company where “the employees are valued, where the clients and customers and vendors are appreciated overtly, where what matters to them matters to the company,” she says.
 “And the difference is astounding.”

 An Evolving Terminology

 Employee “happiness” wasn’t part of Peter Drucker’s lexicon.
-Certainly, the concept was not on the list of critical concerns in 1939 when he began writing the first of his 39 books that invented management theory.
+Certainly, the concept was not on the list of critical concerns in 1939 when he began writing his first book.
+He wrote 39 books that eventually led to him being known as the “father of modern management.”
 Drucker did, however, put great currency in listening, asking questions and letting natural patterns emerge from the answers.

-“Months before his death in 2005, he told me that happiness was too big of a word, but that people who were satisfied and contented tended to, as he put it, ‘live in more than one world,’” says Bruce Rosenstein, who recently published his second Drucker-inspired book, Create Your Future the Peter Drucker Way.
+“Months before his death in 2005, he told me that happiness was too big of a word, but that people who were satisfied and contented tended to, as he put it, ‘live in more than one world,’” says Bruce Rosenstein, who published his second Drucker-inspired book, Create Your Future the Peter Drucker Way, in 2013.

 Among Drucker’s key concepts and touchstones were meaning, purpose, accomplishment and achievement, Rosenstein notes.
 “He believed that developing and nurturing a sense of responsibility and accountability brought success for individuals and organizations.”

-The notion that optimism and happiness will lead to success rather than the other way around is the main thrust of research conducted by Shawn Achor, SUCCESS columnist and author of The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work.
-Achor was a teaching assistant for Harvard’s positive psychology classes, developed by his mentor, professor Tal Ben-Shahar, Ph.D., which were among the university’s most popular.
+The main thrust of Shawn Achor’s research is the notion that optimism and happiness will lead to success rather than the other way around.
+He is the author of The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life.
+Achor was a teaching assistant for Harvard’s positive psychology course, taught by his mentor, Tal Ben-Shahar, Ph.D.
+The class was among the university’s most popular courses.

-Achor also is the chief executive officer of the Cambridge-based consulting firm Good Think Inc., which researches positive outliers—people who are well above average—“to understand where human potential, success and happiness intersect.”
+Achor is also the founder of the consulting firm Good Think Inc. It researches positive outliers—people who are well above average—“to understand where human potential, success and happiness intersect.”

 The prevailing career formula—work harder, be more successful, be happier—doesn’t work because “our brain changes the goal post,” he explains.

-Instead of success begetting happiness, the reverse is true.
-“Our research shows that when the human brain is positive, you have 31 percent higher levels of productivity, 23 percent fewer fatigue-related symptoms, and are 40 percent more likely to get a promotion.
-The greatest competitive advantage you can possibly have is a positively charged brain.”
+Instead of an employee’s success making them happy, the reverse is true.
+“Our research shows that when the human brain is positive, you have 31% higher levels of productivity, 23% fewer fatigue-related symptoms and are 40% more likely to get a promotion.
+The greatest competitive advantage you can possibly have is a positively charged brain,” Achor says.

 Putting Theory into Practice

-For organizations big and small, nurturing these positively charged brains can be simple in theory yet difficult for their leaders to instigate, especially in challenging economic times.
+For organizations big and small, nurturing these positively charged brains can be simple in theory.
+Yet it can be difficult for their leaders to instigate, especially in challenging economic times.

 Nelson likes to cite Alcoa Inc.’s experience as one of the most dramatic examples of a company turning itself around by listening to its employees.

-When (future Secretary of the Treasury) Paul O’Neill assumed control in 1987, the almost-100-year-old company had experienced a significant downturn and was losing customers.
+When future Secretary of the Treasury Paul O’Neill assumed control in 1987, the almost 100-year-old company had experienced a significant downturn.
+It was losing customers.
 “A new CEO comes in, and all the stockholders and investors and so forth are expecting him to talk about a turnaround, making a profit and slashing budgets, and all the rest of it because the company has been losing money like crazy,” Nelson says.
 “But instead, he said we’re going to focus on one thing and one thing only: worker safety, which was a huge concern of his workforce.
 And literally within a year, within just one year, their profits hit a record high.
-By the time he stepped down, 13 years later, the company’s annual income was 500 percent larger than before.”
+By the time he stepped down, 13 years later, the company’s annual income was 500% larger than before.”